fabian-gubler/bachelor-thesis/README.md

 - [ ] Formulate Research Objectives

+# Upcoming Milestones
 ## 2. Theoretical Framework
 It is essential to understanding the theoretical framework of refactoring and design patterns.
 At the same time, get an overview of the code and relevant toolset for refactoring.
 - Duration: 3 Weeks
-- Deliverable: Aim to write 10 Pages minimum.
+- Deliverable: Aim to write min.
+10 Pages.

 ### a) Research and Literature Review
 - [ ] Find relevant Papers for subject matter